 Take it all in with Amtrak, as the Empire State Trail mirrors the rail lines that America’s railroad travels in New York.

-Last summer, Joe Gumpper of Albany biked the Empire State Trail from his home to Buffalo in five-and-a-half days.
-He averaged 50-70miles a day, which was mostly flat terrain with some hills.
+A couple of summers ago, Joe Gumpper of Albany biked the Empire State Trail from his home to Buffalo in five-and-a-half days.
+He averaged 50-70 miles a day, which was mostly flat terrain with some hills.
 He met up with his husband in Buffalo and they drove back.
-This summer, they are considering taking the bike ride together and taking Amtrak back home, or vice versa.
+They’ve considering taking the bike ride together again, but this time taking Amtrak back home, or vice versa.

 The Empire State Trail/Canalway Trail, Gumpper said, is “kind of like riding through history.”